Skip to content

 Don't forget your wellies (plus a pair of comfy shoes)

 Sturdy wellies are a must.
-Steel-toecapped ones will protect your feet from wandering liverstock and dropped tools, but they can be heavy, especially when muddy.
+Ones with steel-toecaps will protect your feet from wandering livestock and dropped tools, although they can be heavy, especially when muddy.
 Pair them high-quality welly socks for maximum comfort and protection.

 Layer up

-When working in the great outdoors, layering can mean the difference between comfort and misery.
-Start with a practical, short-sleeved base layer, then add an insulating mid-layer like a fleece, and finish off with a waterproof outer layer.
-You can, of course, add more layers if needed, for example, an additional mid-layer if it's very cold.
-This layered approach allows you to adjust your clothing to maintain the perfect body temperature, no matter the weather.
+When working outdoors, effective layering can mean the difference between comfort and misery.
+Begin with a practical, short-sleeved base layer, add an insulating mid-layer such as a fleece, and finish with a waterproof outer layer.
+You can, of course, include additional layers when needed - for example, another mid-layer in very cold conditions.
+This layered approach lets you adjust your clothing to maintain a comfortable body temperature in any weather.

 Rest whenever you can